mike-ivs/mike-ivs.github.io/_pages/about.md

 ---
 Here's my simple little website dedicated to a few things:
-* A travel blog while we make our way back to England (the real reason you're reading this!)
+* a little tech challenge for myself
+* a quick portfolio of various projects I've worked on over the years
 * a tech blog for those little neat things I've found out about along the way
-* a quick portfolio of various projects I've worked on over the years
-* a little tech challenge to keep me going during travelling.
+* A travel blog of cool places we've visited

+## We're back in the UK now!

+We've had a blast as we travelled Australia, Japan, and Canada, and now it's time for us to continue our next adventure settling back into the UK.
+Make sure to check out our travel blog posts to see what we got up to...
 Happy reading!